Free Rental / Lease Agreement Templates | PDF | Word

 Rental / Lease Agreement Templates

-A lease agreement allows a tenant to occupy space in exchange for the payment of rent to the landlord.
-Prior to authorizing a lease, the landlord may request the tenant’s credit and background information to ensure they can afford the rent amount.
+A lease agreement allows a tenant to legally occupy space in exchange for paying rent to a landlord.
+Before authorizing a lease, the landlord may request the tenant’s credit and background information to ensure they can afford the rent amount.
+All details regarding the tenancy are recorded within the document to confirm that there is an understanding between both parties.

 Lease Agreements By State